 In December 2017, the Company received a mining license for the Terakimti HL project.
 The Company has submitted an application for the exploration rights on the remaining prospective targets, not included in the Terakimti HL project.
-The mining license has a term of 6 years with the ability for renewal of up to 10 years on the approval of the MoMP and is due to expire in December 2023.
-The Company has a 70% interest in the Harvest Property in Ethiopia with the remaining 30% interest held by Ezana Mining Development PLC ("Ezana").
+The mining license has a term of 6 years with the ability for renewal of up to 10 years on the approval of the MoMP and was due to expire in December 2023, which subsequently has been renewed to 2028.

-The Company submitted an application for the exploration rights on the remaining prospective targets not included in the Terakimti HL Project in January 2017.
 The application for the extension of exploration rights was granted on January 26, 2020 and were subsequently cancelled, refer to discussion on page 3, under heading "Exploration of the Harvest Property in Ethiopia".